xiongyunuo/MD-Lab/README.md

 # MD-Lab
 Implements PIMD simulation of fictitious identical particles based on the quadratic scaling MD algorithm (https://arxiv.org/abs/2305.18025).
-No third party libraries apart from OpenCL is used, a working POSIX environment is required for compilation.
+No third party libraries apart from OpenCL are used, a working POSIX environment is required for compilation.

 OpenCL for parallelized PIMD simulation is now supported.
 To use OpenCL, compile the project with makefiles that end with "_cl" suffix ("_nocl" suffix is for single thread no OpenCL compilation, "_pocl" is for POCL implementation of OpenCL), the system default implementation of OpenCL will be used.